nwikner-zz/HelloWorld/README.md

 # HelloWorld
-Learn how to use HitHub
+Learn how to use GitHub

 I'm learning about branch and commit.
 I wonder if people use this for things other than code.